ImmortalTerror/python-wordle/README.md

 # Python Wordle Clone

 This is a Wordle clone I made for IST.

+I used a word list that was pulled from Wordles source code.
+[Word list](https://github.com/tabatkins/wordle-list)

 I will add a good readme.md when I feel like it

 ## Join my Discord server